zenmumbler/dtbb/README.md

 **NOTE WELL**: the _full processed data_ for all supported events is already present in the `site/data/ldXY_entries.json` files.
-All of the spidered files (except for thumbnails) are also present, thought zipped in `/import/spider_data/entry_pages`, unzip these to use them in the extraction script.
+All of the spidered files (except for thumbnails) are also present, though zipped, in `import/spider_data/entry_pages`.
+Unzip these to use them in the import extraction process.
 Only mess with the import stuff if you find it interesting for some reason.

 In the `import` folder run `node import` to get a list of commands available, right now they are `listing`, `entries`, `thumbs` and `extract`.
 Each of these commands takes 1 or 2 numbers